-The country's oldest wine-making region steps it up a notch by growing new grape varieties, producing award-winning wines, and hosting an ever-growing number of exciting all-day events
+The country's oldest wine-making region grows new grape varieties, produces award-winning wines, and hosts unforgettable events.

 So what’s new on the Hudson Valley wine scene?
 Plenty, says Carlo DeVito.
-The unofficial cheerleader of Valley vino — he’s the owner of Hudson-Chatham Winery, co-founder of the Hudson-Berkshire Beverage Trail, and author of a blog entitled Hudson River Valley Wineries (www.hudsonriverwine.blogspot.com) — DeVito lists three factors that recently have had an impact on local winemaking.
-“Number one, there’s been a huge investment over the last three or four years in the Valley’s wineries,” he says, citing the “massive expansion” at Brotherhood Winery in Washingtonville (“it’s now the largest winery on the East Coast”), and the “sparkling new, state-of-the-art wine-making facility” recently built at Whitecliff Vineyard & Winery in Gardiner.
+The unofficial cheerleader of Valley vino — he’s the owner of Hudson-Chatham Winery, co-founder of the Hudson-Berkshire Beverage Trail, and author of the Hudson River Valley Wineries blog — DeVito lists three factors that have had an impact on local winemaking.
+“Number one, there’s been a huge investment over the last three or four years in the Valley’s wineries,” he says, citing the “massive expansion” at Brotherhood Winery in Washingtonville (“it’s now the largest winery on the East Coast”) and the “sparkling new, state-of-the-art wine-making facility” at Whitecliff Vineyard & Winery in Gardiner.

 The second improvement has to do with the grapes themselves.
 “A lot more vinifera is being grown in the Valley,” DeVito explains.
 “And farmers and winemakers have increased their knowledge.
 It took a long time for some to understand that there’s a direct correlation between what you do in the vineyard and what comes out of the bottle.
 So we are now growing great fruit — and there’s been a real improvement in quality.
 Hudson Valley wines are starting to get high ratings in publications like Wine Enthusiast.”